nuooooooooooo/responsive-web-design/README.md

 General rules are put in **element selectors** (body, headings, paragraphs, etc.)
 Everything else is put in **class selectors**.

+*A better way to name CSS classes*
+Create a generic class then give more specific classes if needed.
+Ex: for a two buttons, first set a class of .btn, then set a more specific class such as .btn-secondary or .btn-accent on the button that needs to be slightly different in style.

 ### 1.f Compound selectors

 They look like this: